 At December 31, 2023, the Company had outstanding foreign currency derivative contracts to purchase certain foreign currencies at future dates.
-The amount of future operating expenses the Company had hedged was approximately \$2.5 million, and all contracts are expected to mature during the upcoming 12 months.
-The aggregate fair value of the Company's derivative contracts was a net asset of \$0.3 million as of December 31, 2023 and was recorded in "Prepaid expenses and other current assets" in the accompanying Consolidated Balance Sheets.
-The Company did not have any derivative contracts as of December 31, 2022.
-Subsequent to December 31, 2023, the Company entered into additional foreign currency derivative contracts of \$30.4 million related to hedged future operating expenses.
+The amount of future operating expenses the Company had hedged was approximately \$2.5 million, and all contracts were completed during the year ended December 31, 2024.
+The aggregate fair value of the Company's derivative contracts was a net asset of \$0.3 million as of December 31, 2023. and was recorded in "Prepaid expenses and other current assets" in the accompanying Consolidated Balance Sheet.